PointMotionInc/Careers/README.md

 Here are the next steps:

 1. Pick up one of the tasks below and build it using Javascript (You can use any framework)
-2. Once you've completed the task, you will have to deploy your code and submit the live URL + Code through an API.
-We don't have a UI for this yet (Hey! we're hiring people for frontend!)
+2. Once you've completed the task, you will have to deploy your code and submit the GitHub URL + Deployed URL to aman@pointmotioncontrol.com.
+You code will be your intellectual property and you will have full ownership of it.
-3. You receive a confirmation email with someone from our team in CC (API does that automatically).
+3. Once you do that, you will receive a confirmation email from one of our team members.
-4. Best case: You get selected and join our team.
-Worst case, you improve your skills and add a new project to your work-ex.
-Win-Win.
-Your code will always be your IP and won't be used anywhere in our product.